-- Have it written down and posted throughout your home so it will be present and easily accessible when the urge or craving comes up. (ex: Take a walk, write in your journal, read, call a friend, meditate)
+- Have these written down and posted throughout your home so it will be present and easily accessible when the urge or craving comes up. (ex: Take a walk, write in your journal, read, call a friend, meditate)

-This might be a good time to sit with your journal and reflect on what was going on that you were vulnerable to the thoughts creeping in.
+Once the urge has passed, it might be a good time to sit with your journal and reflect on what was going on that you were vulnerable to the thoughts creeping in.